What Is a Mid Engine Car?

 Mid Engine Car

-A mid engine car is a vehicle placed in the middle of its chassis.
-Mid-engine vehicles make up less than 10% of all the automobiles produced in the world.
+A mid-engine car is a vehicle placed in the middle of its chassis.
+Mid-engine vehicles make up less than 10% of all the automobiles produced worldwide.

-A mid engine design can also allow for a lower center of gravity, increasing stability and allowing for more incredible cornering speeds.
+A mid-engine design can also allow for a lower center of gravity, increasing stability and more incredible cornering speeds.

 The disadvantages include reduced cargo space and a higher purchase price because of more complex engineering and design.

-Today, many cars on the road have their engine at the front or rear of the vehicle; however, some sports cars and exotic cars are manufactured with a machine in the middle.
+Today, many cars have their engines at the front or rear of the vehicle; however, some sports cars and exotic cars are manufactured with a machine in the middle.

-The mid-engine layout makes for easier weight distribution and a better balance of the car’s overall weight, making it easier to drive.
+The mid-engine layout facilitates weight distribution and balances the car’s overall weight, making it easier to drive.

-In general, a car with good handling will seem lighter on its wheels than other cars, which will make it feel more agile and less tiring to drive, even though it may be heavier than a similar size car with a front engine.
+Generally, a car with good handling will seem lighter on its wheels than other cars, making it feel more agile and less tiring to drive, even though it may be heavier than a similar-sized car with a front engine.

 If you look at any list of the most successful racing cars of all time, you’ll see that they were almost all mid-engine.